matteoantunez/Odd_Hack_Syniti_Owned/Github_UploadError.md

 # Github Upload Policy Overide
 This is the HTTP request I was sending and getting an error when trying to upload some files.
 Just a little fishy I think considering it was working before.

-a.
-What is it doing?
+* What is it doing?
-b.
-What caused it to force a fail upload?
+* What caused it to force a fail upload?

 ## Request Header